perturbing/CIP-1694-gov-tool/x509-cert-example/e2e.md

   --testnet-magic 42 \
   --out-file txPartialOrchestrator.witness
 ```
-The partial witnesses can the be assemled and submited to the chain via
+The partial witnesses can then be assembled and submitted to the chain via
 ```
 cardano-cli transaction assemble \
   --tx-body-file tx.raw \